 Gary Young would go on to jam with Stevie Agnew the son of Pete Agnew from Nazareth.
 1991's 10 Years Of Blitzkrieg is a MLP.

 In 2005, the band would issue Sins And Greed on July 4th through Metal Nation Records.
 The new album featured bass player Paul Brewis.
 Theatre Of The Damned was released on August 10th, 2007 through Armageddon Music.
 The CD was recorded at Absurd Studio in Hamburg with producer Schrödey and co-producer Biff Byford of Saxon fame.
 Drummer Phil Brewis joined Chaos Asylum, which featured Blitzkrieg guitarist Guy Laverick.
 Original Blitzkrieg guitarist Ian Jones passed away on the 10th of August of 2009 after a long illness.
 Brian Ross had a new band called Metalizer in 2010.
 The band wanted to cover old NWOBHM cuts and featured Glenn S. Howes (Blitzkrieg and Tygers Of Pan Tang) on guitar and Alan Ross on second guitar and Huw Holding (also Avenger) on bass.
 A drummer was being sought.
 Metal Nation Records, the follow-up to Neat Records, would issue Blitzkrieg’s album, Back From Hell, on September 13th, 2013.
 Brian Ross's son, Alan Ross, was now on guitar.
 The band would tour Europe in the autumn.
 Blitzkrieg’s re-recorded Version Of the A Time Of Changes album was out in the autumn of 2015 through Metal Nation Records.
 Mighty Music signed the group in early 2017.
+An EP called Reign Of Fire appeared soon.
 The group was writing music for a new album, which was due to be recorded in late summer.
+Blitzkrieg would release a new album, called Judge Not!, through Mighty Music on April 27th.

 Mick Moore personifies the NWOBHM musician.
 He spent time in several pivotal bands in the heyday of the movement.
 The bassist moved between cities seeking his fortune and ultimately achieved his biggest coup with none other than Blitzkrieg.
 Ali "The Metallian" invited Mick Moore into the anterior halls of Metallian Towers just in time for the release of a Blitzkrieg compilation and the two discussed Avenger, Axe Victim, Blitzkrieg and others all the while being feted by the wait staff.
 Follow-up discussions were held in England and the resulting conversations patched together to result in a look at the man's career, said bands and the NWOBHM movement in general. - 15.09.2003